By J. L. Starkey

-All joking aside, Cleo McDowell’s comparisons would have been correct and just a bit eerie.
+All joking aside, Cleo McDowell’s comparisons would have been correct, and just a tad bit eerie.
 Teutonic not only set a record for fastest Atlantic crossing, but she also achieved a phenomenal safety rating .
-Additionally, she bore a startling resemblance to her notorious cousin, and she even had a run-in with an iceberg soon after the Titanic disaster.
-In late 1913, Teutonic came within twelve feet of suffering Titanic’s fate, but her captain averted disaster by “reversing her engines and putting her helm hard aport.” .
+Additionally, she bore a startling resemblance to her notorious cousin and even had a run-in with an iceberg soon after the Titanic disaster.
+In late 1913, Teutonic came within twelve feet of suffering Titanic’s fate, but her captain averted disaster by “reversing her engines and putting her helm hard aport” .

-If that surname rings a bell, it’s probably because you recall that the 1997 blockbuster “Titanic” was directed by another Cameron (though his name is James, not John).
-The men are not related, but their shared surname added yet another coincidence to John Reedy’s “Coming to America” story.
+If that surname rings a bell, it’s probably because you recall that the 1997 blockbuster Titanic was directed by another Cameron (though his name is James, not John).

 Though not as famous as Titanic, the RMS Teutonic set the standard for 1890s maritime travel, and my great-grandfather paid a fortune (by his standards) for his trip across the pond.
 In 1894, a steerage ticket from Queenstown to New York cost $15.00 (about ten pounds sterling), an amount equal to over $1800 today .
 Prices went up exponentially from there, with first-class fares topping out at $150 (about £108), an amount comparable to almost $15,000 today.

-As a Third Class passenger, John Reedy was assigned a berth in the ship’s forward compartment, where each room held up to twenty men.
-Teutonic could carry as many as 1,000 Third Class passengers, although only 516 traveled on John’s voyage.
-While the extra space may have surprised those expecting typical Steerage quarters, Teutonic’s Third Class was anything but typical .
+As a third-class passenger, John Reedy was assigned a berth in the ship’s forward compartment, where each room held up to twenty men.
+Teutonic could carry as many as 1,000 third class passengers, although only 516 traveled on John’s voyage.
+And while the extra space may have surprised those expecting typical Steerage quarters, Teutonic’s third class was anything but typical .
 Amenities included “…baths supplied with hot and cold water, a smoking room, separate rooms for families, electric lamps…perfect ventilation…[and] a liberal diet.”

 John Reedy, a 22-year-old Irish farmer who was raised in a home that lacked electricity (and probably indoor plumbing), may have stretched his legs a bit, had a look around, and decided that the fortune he paid for that Third Class ticket was a very wise investment, indeed.

-According to records, John Reedy was passenger #25316, he departed from Queenstown on 12 July 1894, and he arrived in New York on 18 July 1894 .
-I used that date range to search New York papers and discovered that John’s fellow passengers included Rev. Fr.
+According to records, Passenger #25316 (also known as one John Joseph Reedy) departed from Queenstown on 12 July 1894, and he arrived in New York six days later, on 18 July 1894 .
+I used that date range to search New York newspapers and discovered that John’s fellow passengers included Rev. Fr.
 Agathodoros Papageorgopoulos, Viscount Fitzwater, and J. J. Astor .